jayzhan211/jayzhan211/README.md

 - 🌱 I’m currently learning *Blockchain*
 - 😄 I'm interesting in *AI* / *Distributed System* / *Quantum Computing*, but I know a little of them :(
-- 🏫 I'm currently an undergraduate student studying computer science @ NCU.
-I'm expected to graduate in Jun 2021.
+- 🏫 I'm currently an master student @ NYCU.
+I'm expected to graduate in 2023.

 **Learn, Build, Focus on Impact.**